UNCCharlotteHCILab/aside_main/README.md

 1. Ensure you have followed the "Before Installing" section to make sure you have a compatible version of Eclipse
 2. Download and extract the contents of ESIDE zip file into the "plugins" directory of eclipse
 3. Restart Eclipse.
-Contratulations, ESIDE is installed.
+Congratulations, ESIDE is installed.